markoch/dev-notebook/README.md

 ## License

+Copyright (c) 2020 Marco Koch.

 This project is licensed under the Creative Commons Attribution Share Alike 4.0 International ([CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0)) - see the [LICENSE](LICENSE) file for details

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the [LICENSE](LICENSE) for the specific language governing permissions and limitations under the License.